Senkaku Islands dispute: Incidents at or near the islands

+The Japan Coast Guard reported that Chinese government vessels intruded into Japanese territorial waters near the islands of Minamikojima and Uotsurijima just after 11 AM on 30 March 2023.
+The vessels stayed for a record 80 hours and 36 minutes.

-Diplomatic results
+Diplomatic

 The various governments have lodged protests and criticisms of each other in response to the unfolding situation in and around the islands.
-For example, the Taiwanese government recalled its highest representative to Japan in the wake of the 2008 collision.
+For example, the Taiwanese government recalled its highest representative to Japan, who then resigned, in the wake of the 2008 collision.
 Similarly, the Chinese government protested the 2012 Ganbare Nippon incident.
 The 2010 collision incident resulted in a significant increase in tensions between the two countries, both during the event as they argued over the release of the fishing boat crew, and after, as both said they would seek compensation from the other for damages.

 In 2012, President of Taiwan Ma Ying-Jeou proposed the East China Sea Peace Initiative, which called for the sharing of the region's resources, including the Senkaku Islands, mediated by peaceful negotiations, international law, and international consensus.

-The proposal received responses from Japanese Minister of Foreign Affairs Kōichirō Genba, U.S. Secretary of State John Kerry, and Japanese scholars.
+Following the Chinese government's statement in 2024, a Chinese buoy was removed from the area, with the Chinese government stating that "the buoy has completed its task".